skrolikowski/Lua-Lander/README.md

 # Lua Lander

-A modern utility library for Lua, offering tons of supplemental goodness your projects.
+A modern utility library for Lua, offering tons of supplemental goodness for your projects.

 * [Installation](#Installation)
 * [Getting Started](#Getting-Started)